-In November, French carmaker Renault said it would increase production and create 1,300 jobs in Spain, where average hourly labour costs are two-thirds of those in France, according to Eurostat.
-The deal would "benefit from the competitive performance reached through the recent workforce negotiations", Renault said at the time.
+In November, French carmaker Renault said it would increase production and create 1,300 jobs in Spain, where average hourly labor costs are two-thirds of those in France, according to Eurostat.
+[ID:nL5E8MLKY0] The deal would "benefit from the competitive performance reached through the recent workforce negotiations", Renault said at the time.

 To be sure, Spain still has the worst short-term growth prospects among big European economies.
 Even if the export uplift lasts, economists caution that it won't fix the country's economic problems on its own.
 Unemployment is painfully high.
 An estimated 1 million homes remain unsold after the property market crashed.
 Solving such problems will require a recovery in domestic spending, something that looks several years away.